Lemoncode/angular4-sample-app/03 User Interactions/displaying-data/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Note

+Starts from previous demo.

+## Steps

+In this demo we are going to create our first service.
+We already have customers hardcoding in our app component.
+First we will extract this to a service, although is goin to still being hardcoding data.